anumkhanit/azure-wireshark-network-protocols/README.md

 <h2>2.3 Observe DHCP Traffic</h2>

+DHCP (Dynamic Host Configuration Protocol) is used for automatically assigning IP addresses.
+To observe DHCP traffic:

 - Filter for **DHCP** traffic in **Wireshark**.
 - From your **Windows 10 VM1**, attempt to renew your VM's IP address using the command [ipconfig /renew].
 - Observe the **DHCP** traffic appearing in **Wireshark**.

 <h2>2.4 Observe DNS Traffic</h2>

+DNS (Domain Name System) is used for translating domain names to IP addresses.
+To observe DNS traffic:

 - Filter for **DNS** traffic in **Wireshark**.
 - From your **Windows 10 VM1's** command line, use [nslookup] to query the IP addresses of 'google.com' and 'disney.com'.
 - Observe the **DNS** traffic in **Wireshark**.

 <h2>2.5 Observe RDP Traffic</h2>

+RDP (Remote Desktop Protocol) is used for remote desktop connections.
+To observe RDP traffic:

 - Filter for **RDP** traffic in **Wireshark** [tcp.port == 3389].
 - Observe the constant stream of traffic.